cchurch/api-docs/source/includes/_api_account.md

 400	| Unexpected or non-identifiable arguments are supplied 401	| Unauthorized due to invalid session cookie
-403	| Forbidden due to the user missing the necessary privileges
+403	| Forbidden due to the user missing the necessary privileges 404	| Account not found with the supplied ID

 <!--===================================================================-->
 ## Create Account